stfc/cloud-docs/source/faqs.rst

 For most people the pre-configured flavors should fit almost every workload.
 See :ref:`flavors` for the types available.

-Please contact us if you need assistance creating your own local project flavours.
+Please contact us if you need assistance creating your own local project flavors.

 ###################################################
 Can you provide operating system "X" on Openstack?